 Time expanison detectors record the ultrasonic calls.
 This guide gives the frequency range, duration range and sonogramof each species.

 Bats are fascinating; the only mammals that can fly.
 Occurring worldwide, there are more than a thousand species.
 Britain is home to 16 species from 2 families: 2 species of horseshoe bats (Family: Rhinolophidae) and 14 species of vesper or evening bats (Family: Vespertilionidae).
 All British bats eat insects, including beetles, moths, flies and midges.
 They are well known for navigating and locating their insect prey by echolocation. aking high frequency ultrasonic calls and listening for the pattern of returning echoes.

 During the summer, female bats form nursery colonies in trees and buildings in which to raise their young (typically having only one infant per year).
 During the winter months when there are few insects to feed on, both sexes hibernate in trees, buildings or caves.
 Declining British bat populations have led to increasing concern about their conservation.
 Since bats have a slow rate of reproduction, there are very vulnearble to disturbance and habitat loss.

-The FSC Bats guide was produced in partnership with the Mammal Society.
+The Bats Guide was co-created with the Mammal Society.